A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: Neural-symbolic AI for interactive explainability in Neural Networks

 Specifically, we save and reinstate the learned parameters stored in the LTN implementation.
 This is done by storing the parameters $\theta$ resulting from A query is any logical formula expressed in first order logic.
 Queries are evaluated by calculating the grounding $\mathcal{G}$ of any formula whose predicates are already grounded in the multilayer perceptron or even by defining a predicate in terms of existing predicates.
 For example, the logical formula $\forall x: (A(x) \rightarrow B(x))$ can be evaluated by applying the values of $x$, obtained from the dataset, to the trained Neural Network, obtaining the values of output neurons $A$ and $B$ in [0,1] (corresponding to the truth-values of predicates $A$ and $B$, respectively), and calculating the implication with the use of the Reichenbach-norm and aggregating for all $x$ using the p-mean.

 A query can explain AI systems by connecting different model outputs, aggregating inputs for summarising the behaviour of a system in specific domains or relating specific inputs with specific features against each other and the output.
+In \cite{wagner2022neuralsymbolic}, the authors demonstrate that this framework can be extended to include intermediate representations, thus providing an understanding of how concepts are logically associated with particular output classes.

 Logical formulas used for such explanations follow semantics for logical connectives that are defined according to fuzzy logic semantics: conjunctions are approximated by t-norms (e.g., $min(a,b)$), disjunctions by t-conorms (e.g. $max(a,b)$), negation by fuzzy negation (e.g. $1-a$) and implication by fuzzy implications (e.g. $max(1-a,b)$).
 Semantics of quantifiers are defined by aggregation functions.
 In the following example, we approximate the binary connectives using the product t-norm and the corresponding t-conorm which define our fuzzy logic.
 The universal quantifier is defined as the generalised mean, also referred to as p-mean.